A01745419/Career_Projects/README.md

 I included some of my first projects of programming, both of them on Python.
 1. Soccer concept video game on PyGame.
-2. Analysis of twitter information with developer account.
+2. Analysis of Twitter information with developer account.

 1st Semester